 Flexible screw conveyors can convey flour within an enclosed tube at inclined angles.
 Flexible screw conveyors, such as the UniFlex line from UniTrak, can be fitted with shaftless augers which are purpose-designed to handle materials such as flour.
 For example, when moving flour through an inclined flexible screw conveyor, a flat wire auger will be preferred.
-Flexible screw conveyors are suitable for moving materials, such as flour, that will not be damaged by particle resulting from contact between the auger and the conveyor tube walls.
-These types of conveyors are less suitable for moving materials such wheat, millfeed pellets, semolina, and the like which can be harmed through particle attrition.
+Flexible screw conveyors are suitable for moving materials, such as flour, that will not be damaged by particles being “ground” between the auger and the conveyor tube walls.
+These types of conveyors are less suitable for moving materials such wheat, millfeed pellets, semolina, and the like which can be harmed by particle attrition resulting from such grinding.

 Mechanical conveyors for flour: aeromechanical conveyors